- Application Deadline:March 1

 - Develop marketable 21st-century skills: effective writing, creative and critical thinking and solid argumentation skills

-- Customize your DEC by taking optional courses, such as Mathematics or Science
+- Customize your DEC by taking optional courses, such as Mathematics and/or courses chosen from other pre-university programs

 - Be part of a close community that builds long-lasting friendships